Mission Statement

 Pedestrians: You need to walk with your guard up

-Pedestrians need to use sidewalks if they are available; walk in single file into oncoming traffic if no sidewalk exists; follow traffic signals at intersections; try to make eye contact with motorists and cyclists if attempting to cross a roadway; and take advantage of intersections where crossing guards are stationed during school hours.
+Pedestrians have responsibilities too.
+They need to use sidewalks if they are available; walk in single file into oncoming traffic if no sidewalk exists; use crosswalks when available and follow intersection signals; try to make eye contact with motorists and cyclists if attempting to cross a roadway; and take advantage of intersections where crossing guards are stationed during school hours.
+Pedestrians who walk while using electronic devices need to be aware that the devices can distract their attention and leave them vulnerable to dangerous situations.

 +